mlip-cmu/book/02-from-models-to-systems.md

 <figcaption>

 A smart safe browsing feature uses machine learning to warn of malicious websites.
 The list of sites may or may not be reviewed by experts.
-The end-user interaction is designed to automatically stop the user from reaching the pack, who still can deliberately override the warning though.
+The end-user interaction is designed to automatically stop the user from reaching the pack, who still can deliberately override the warning though. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>